 - Housewares and Ceramics

 Silk is everywhere in Hanoi.
 Scarves and sleeping bag liners are available at every tourist shop.
-Raw fabric is rolled and stacked, waiting to be turned into a creation of your choosing.
+Raw fabrics are rolled and stacked, waiting to be turned into a creation of your choosing.
 Finished dresses, men’s ties and Ao Dai, the traditional Vietnamese dress, are so plentiful that shops have to display excess wares on the sidewalk.

 The best known area in Hanoi for silk is Hang Gai, aka “Silk Street”.
 Expect to pay 25-50 USD per outfit for dresses and ready to wear clothes.
 Be sure to drop into Khai Silk (96 Hang Gai) and Duc Loi (77 Hang Gai).
 Another option is the three-story Hang Da Market (1 Hang Da st).
 On the ground floor you will find flowers and wine; the upper levels contain fabrics and vintage clothes upstairs.
 Visit early and keep an eye out for Ao Dais and goods made from Do Paper.